New Jersey Roads - US 46 - W. of NJ 159

 US 46 EB/CR 517 SB in Hackettstown (517 then follows 182).

 All westbound from NJ 10 toward Netcong.
-The final photo is just after crossing underneath I-80 past the Lake Hopatcong interchange (which did have a connection to I-80 WB).
-The fourth photo is as you leave US 46 for CR 631 NB at that interchange.
+The last photo is just after crossing underneath I-80 past the Lake Hopatcong interchange (which did have a connection to I-80 WB).
+The penultimate photo is as you leave US 46 for CR 631 NB at that interchange.

 Haven't seen U-turns signed like this before, EB at the western beginning of NJ 10.